Alexander Bogdanov: Legacy

 Both Bogdanov's fiction and his political writings imply that he expected the coming revolution against capitalism to lead to a technocratic society.
 This was because the workers lacked the knowledge and initiative to seize control of social affairs for themselves as a result of the hierarchical and authoritarian nature of the capitalist production process.
 However, Bogdanov also considered that the hierarchical and authoritarian mode of organization of the Bolshevik party was also partly to blame, although Bogdanov considered at least some such organization necessary and inevitable.

 In the 1920s and 1930s, Bogdanov's theorizing, being the product of a non-Leninist Bolshevik, became an important, though "underground", influence on certain dissident factions in the Soviet Union who turned against Bolshevik autocracy while accepting the necessity of the Revolution and wishing to preserve its achievements.

 In popular culture

 Bogdanov served as an inspiration for the character Arkady Bogdanov in Kim Stanley Robinson's science-fiction novels the Mars Trilogy.
-It is revealed in 'Blue Mars' that Arkady is a descendent of Alexander Bogdanov.
+It is revealed in 'Blue Mars' that Arkady is a descendant of Alexander Bogdanov.

+Bogdanov is also the protagonist of the novel Proletkult (2018) by Italian collective Wu Ming.